-Employers with at least 250 employees and 30 locations must post schedules 10 days in advance as of April 1, 2020.
-By Jan.
-1, 2021, the predictive scheduling law’s advance notice increases to 14 days.
-If you change the schedule after giving the advance notice (less than 10 days before the schedule), you must pay affected employees one hour of predictability pay.
+Employers with at least 250 employees and 30 locations must post schedules 14 days in advance since April 1, 2020.
+If you change the schedule after giving the advance notice (less than 14 days before the schedule), you must pay affected employees one hour of predictability pay.

-You must also give employees a nine-hour rest period in between shifts, or pay them $40 for shifts worked within the rest period.
+You must also give employees a nine-hour rest period in between shifts.

 San Francisco, CA

-Employers with at least 40 retail establishments worldwide must provide schedules two weeks in advance.
-They must also as provide a “good faith written estimate” of how many shifts the employee can expect in the next month.
+Employers with at least 40 retail establishments worldwide and 20 or more employees worldwide must provide schedules two weeks in advance.

 Retail employers with at least 56 employees worldwide and fast food employers with 56 employees worldwide as well as 20 employees in Emeryville must provide a “good faith estimate” as part of their predictive scheduling laws.
 This means you should provide schedules at least 14 days in advance.
 If you don’t, you must give the employees “Predictability Pay.”